Antevenio/bulkdozer/README.md

 The Implementation
 ------------------
-The Filter is a script run as a exim pipe (Or any other smtp server software that support pipes).
+The Filter is a script run as an exim pipe (Or any other smtp server software that support pipes).<br>
 The Filter will use a cache system to temporarily store emails (redis or memcached looks good for this).

 A cache system that must be able to:

-> Keep a copy of a any new email for a certain amount of time *(a configurable value)*
+> Keep a copy of a any new email for a certain amount of time *(a configurable value)*<br>

-> Store a counter for every individual email, incrementing it whenever an exact copy of it is being received
+> Store a counter for every individual email, incrementing it whenever an exact copy of it is being received<br>

-> Store "groups" of emails that look very similar *(a configurable percentage)* indexed by the very first (considered new) received email.
+> Store "groups" of emails that look very similar *(a configurable percentage)* indexed by the very first (considered new) received email.<br>
 > Have a knowledge of when a "similar" email was last received for every "group" of emails.

 A scheduled task that must be able to: